code-game-project/website/docs/quick-start/number-guessing.md

 ```

 :::info Challenge
 The bot currently needs a lot of tries to guess the correct number.
-Try to improve it by using the [binary search algorithm](https://en.wikipedia.org/wiki/Binary_search_algorithm).
+Try to improve it using the [binary search algorithm](https://en.wikipedia.org/wiki/Binary_search_algorithm).
 :::

 ## Full code